drewhamilton/AndroidDateTimeFormatters/RELEASING.md

 # Releasing

  1. Make sure you're on the main branch.
-2. Change `ext.libraryVersion` in root build.gradle.
+ 2. Change `ext.libraryVersion` in root build.gradle to a non-SNAPSHOT version.
+ 3. Update README.md for the impending release.
-3. Update CHANGELOG.md for the impending release.
+ 4. Update CHANGELOG.md for the impending release.
-4. `./gradlew clean assembleRelease && ./gradlew publishReleasePublicationToMavenCentralRepository`
+ 5. Commit (don't push) the changes with message "Release x.y.z", where x.y.z is the new version.
+ 6. Tag the commit `x.y.z`, where x.y.z is the new version.
+ 7. Change `ext.libraryVersion` in root build.gradle to the next SNAPSHOT version.
+ 8. Commit the snapshot change.
+ 9. Push the 2 commits + 1 tag to origin/main.
+10. Wait for the "Release" Action to complete.
-5. Visit [Sonatype Nexus](https://oss.sonatype.org/#stagingRepositories).
+11. Visit [Sonatype Nexus](https://oss.sonatype.org/#stagingRepositories).
 Verify the artifacts, close the staging repository, and release the closed staging repository.
-6. Commit and push the release changes to main.
-7. Create the release tag on GitHub.
+12. Create the release on GitHub with release notes copied from the changelog.

+If steps 9, 10, or 11 fail: drop the Sonatype repo, fix the problem, commit, and start again at step 6.